Skip to main content

 What Does SaaS Development Cost by Complexity Tier?

-Clutch's 2025 software development survey looked at 2,300+ projects and found 43% of SaaS builds land somewhere between $50K and $150K.
-That's an enormous range.
+Clutch's 2025 software development survey looked at 2,300+ projects and found 43% of SaaS builds cluster in one band that still runs roughly three times wide from its floor to its ceiling.
+That's an enormous spread.
 There's a reason for it.
 SaaS isn't one thing.
 A simple scheduling tool and an enterprise CRM both get called SaaS, and yet they are completely different engineering problems underneath.

 Timeline12-20 weeks20-32 weeks32-52 weeks

-These numbers come from real projects, not figures we pulled off some template.
-Across 50+ products we've shipped, one pattern keeps showing up.
-Authentication and billing cost more than founders expect.
-Core features cost less.
+These patterns come from real projects, not a template we pulled off the shelf.
+Across 50+ products we've shipped, one thing keeps showing up.
+Authentication and billing take more engineering than founders expect.
+Core features take less.
 Almost every time.

 Which Features Cost the Most to Build?

 A 2025 ProductPlan survey found that 68% of SaaS companies ship features their users never adopt.
 Read that again.
-So before you budget a single dollar for an expensive feature, go confirm someone will actually use the thing.
-Once you've done that and the feature genuinely earns its place, here's what the priciest ones really run.
+So before you budget a single sprint for an expensive feature, go confirm someone will actually use the thing.
+Once you've done that and the feature genuinely earns its place, here's what makes the heavy ones heavy.

-Real-time collaboration ($25,000-$50,000): Google Docs-style concurrent editing, basically.
+Real-time collaboration: Google Docs-style concurrent editing, basically.
 You need conflict resolution (CRDTs or Operational Transform).
 WebSocket connections driving live cursors.
 Presence indicators.
 And undo/redo that somehow stays sane across several people typing at once.
-Yjs and Liveblocks have cut this cost a lot.
-A basic real-time editor on Yjs runs $15-20K, against $40-50K if you insist on building the whole thing from scratch.
+Yjs and Liveblocks have cut this work a lot.
+A basic real-time editor built on Yjs is a fraction of the effort of writing the conflict-resolution layer yourself, which is where the budget usually disappears.

 The cheapest features are the ones you never build.
-Every extra one you bolt onto an MVP adds $5,000-$15,000 and shoves your launch out another 1-3 weeks.
+Every extra one you bolt onto an MVP drags in its own design, build, test, and support loop, and shoves your launch out another 1-3 weeks.
 So we hand every founder the same advice.
 Pick three features that hit your users' single biggest pain.
 Ship those.
 Everything else waits until you have paying customers in the door.
 The clients we end up working with for years are usually the ones who took that discipline seriously, because a focused product just launches faster.

 How Much Does SaaS Infrastructure Cost at Scale?

-Andreessen Horowitz's cost of cloud analysis shows that SaaS companies spend 30-50% of revenue on cloud infrastructure once they pass $10M ARR.
+Andreessen Horowitz's cost of cloud analysis shows that SaaS companies spend 30-50% of revenue on cloud infrastructure once they reach real scale.
 Early on, though, your bill should be tiny.
 If it isn't, that's usually a tell that something in your architecture is off.

-0-1,000 users: $200-$500/month.
+0-1,000 users: the smallest tier that works.
 One server (an AWS t3.medium or equivalent), managed PostgreSQL on RDS db.t3.micro, Redis handling sessions and caching, S3 for files, CloudFront out front as your CDN.
 That setup carries you through year one without breaking a sweat.
 Don't over-provision.
-For most early-stage workloads a $200/month Hetzner box will flat-out outrun a $500/month AWS setup.
+For most early-stage workloads a bare-metal Hetzner box will flat-out outrun an AWS setup costing more than twice as much.

-1,000-10,000 users: $500-$2,000/month.
+1,000-10,000 users: roughly a four-fold step up.
 Now you need a load balancer, a second application server, and database read replicas to pull the weight off your heavy queries.
 Real monitoring too, whether that's Datadog or a self-hosted Grafana you babysit yourself.
 And background job processing with BullMQ on Redis stops being optional the moment email sends, report generation, and webhook delivery start piling up on each other.

-10,000-100,000 users: $2,000-$8,000/month.
+10,000-100,000 users: another four-fold step, and your first real ops line.
 Kubernetes or ECS for container orchestration, auto-scaling groups, dedicated database instances, ElasticSearch behind your search bar, and a real CI/CD pipeline with proper staging environments.
 This is the point where most teams bring on their first DevOps engineer.
 Or, if you'd rather hold off, you lean on a managed platform like Railway or Render and push that hire down the road a while.

 The Supabase factor.
-For $25/month on the Pro plan, Supabase hands you PostgreSQL, authentication, real-time subscriptions, storage, and edge functions in one box.
-On an MVP aimed at 5,000 users, that single tool stands in for $500-$1,000/month of AWS services.
+On its Pro plan, Supabase hands you PostgreSQL, authentication, real-time subscriptions, storage, and edge functions in one box.
+On an MVP aimed at 5,000 users, that single tool stands in for a stack of AWS services costing many times more.
 We've watched teams shave 40-60% off their first-year infrastructure budget just by starting on Supabase and only switching to AWS once they had genuinely outgrown it.

 Is In-House or Augmented Team Cheaper for SaaS?

-Glassdoor's 2025 salary data puts a senior full-stack developer in the US at $165,000-$195,000 in base salary.
-And that's before benefits, equity, office space, and recruiting fees enter the picture.
-Add all of it back in and the real cost of employment lands somewhere around 1.3 to 1.5 times base.
-So you're really looking at $215,000-$290,000 per developer, every single year.
+Glassdoor's 2025 salary data shows senior full-stack developers in the US sitting near the top of the engineering market.
+And base salary is only the visible part, because benefits, equity, office space, and recruiting fees all sit behind it.
+Add those back in and the real cost of employment lands somewhere around 1.3 to 1.5 times base, every single year, for every seat you fill.

-Dedicated-team cost (equivalent output): that same 4-person team through a build partner runs $180,000-$300,000/year.
+What sets the dedicated-team number (equivalent output): the same four roles, minus the overhead you never see on a payslip.
 People start in 1-2 weeks, not 2-3 months.
 No recruiting fees.
 No benefits overhead.
 No equity to hand over.
+No paid bench between sprints.
 You set the priorities and run sprint planning, and the team executes against them.
 Our dedicated-team build-partner model works exactly this way in practice.

 There's a real trade-off here, and we won't pretend there isn't.
 In-house teams build deeper institutional knowledge.
 They're in the all-hands, the hallway conversations, the messy product brainstorms.
 Once you've hit product-market fit and you're scaling your core product, that presence genuinely matters.
 But for the first 12-18 months, while you're iterating fast, burning runway, and pivoting on whatever users just told you, a dedicated team's speed and cost advantage is tough to argue against.